Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Conditional Independence Relationships in Graphs and Probability Distributions

 \subsection{Comparison of Conditional Independence Relationships}

-Now we further explore the differences between $I(\D)$ and $I(\N)$ and consider the common case where $I(\D)\neq I(\N)$, nor is $I(\D)\not\subset I(\N)$, nor $I(\N)\not\subset I(\D)$.
+The following discussion is modified from the example used in Chapter 19 of \citet{murphy2012} as we further explore the differences between $I(\D)$ and $I(\N)$ and consider the common case where $I(\D)\neq I(\N)$, nor is $I(\D)\not\subset I(\N)$, nor $I(\N)\not\subset I(\D)$.
 That is, a NUG and DAG cannot be used to represent the same probability distribution, neither perfectly nor as an I-map.
-Consider the example of the NUG in Figure~\ref{fig:graph_a} which asserts that $B\perp D | A,C$ but $B\not\perp D$.
+Consider the example of the NUG in Figure~\ref{fig:graph_a} which asserts that $b\perp d | a,c$ but $b\not\perp d$.
 We can create a DAG from Figure~\ref{fig:graph_a} by assigning an acyclic orientation to the vertices.
 In doing so, we will invariably change the set of conditional independence relationships that are asserted by the original undirected graph.
 Figures~\ref{fig:graph_b} and \ref{fig:graph_c} are two failed attempts to construct a DAG with the same independence relationships as the undirected graph in Figure~\ref{fig:graph_a}.
-In Figure~\ref{fig:graph_b}, $B\perp D$ but $B\not\perp D|A,C$, the complement of the two independence relationships we stated about Figure~\ref{fig:graph_a}.
-Figure~\ref{fig:graph_c} correctly asserts that $B\not\perp D$, however, shows that $B\not\perp D|A,C$ which is incorrect for Figure~\ref{fig:graph_a}.
+In Figure~\ref{fig:graph_b}, $b\perp d$ but $b\not\perp d|a,c$, the complement of the two independence relationships we stated about Figure~\ref{fig:graph_a}.
+Figure~\ref{fig:graph_c} correctly asserts that $b\not\perp d$, however, shows that $b\not\perp d|a,c$ which is incorrect for Figure~\ref{fig:graph_a}.
 In fact, there is no DAG that can encode the same conditional independence relationships as the given NUG.
 Any DAG that we create from the NUG by assigning a direction to each edge in the graph will invariably result in a v-structure, which introduces dependence between previously unconnected vertices when the collider is in the conditioning set.
-The introduction of v-structures in the the most obvious violation of the pairwise Markov property when creating a DAG from a NUG.
+The introduction of v-structures is the most obvious violation of the pairwise Markov property when creating a DAG from a NUG.